FP&A Salary Guide 2025: Roles, Career Path, and Pay Progression

 Time Spent as an FP&A Manager

-The FP&A director or VP often reports to the Chief Financial Officer (CFO) and is ultimately accountable for FP&A in the company and leads the FP&A team.
+The FP&A director, head, or VP reports to the Chief Financial Officer (CFO) and is ultimately accountable for FP&A in the company.

-They are the main C-level or executive point of contact regarding FP&A and are one of the senior accounting and finance roles that would lead to becoming a CFO.
+As the main C-level or executive point of contact regarding FP&A, the VP/Director of FP&A is the final rung on the ladder before becoming a CFO.

 FP&A Director or VP Salary and Salary Range